stanac/LiteApi/README.md

 - [ ] Enable multiple instances of the middleware to run in one app

 ### 1.2
-- [ ] Performance testing, performance improvements with Roslyn code generators
+- [ ] Performance testing, performance improvements

 ### 1.1
 - [ ] Support for generating OpenAPI documentation (Swagger)